JeremyCade/jeremycade.github.io/about.md

 ### Previous Work - AussieWeb

-AussieWeb Pty Ltd is a technology company that specialises in developing digital marketing campaigns for small-medium enterprises in Australia.
+AussieWeb Pty Ltd is a technology company that specializes in developing digital marketing campaigns for small-medium enterprises in Australia.
 AussieWeb Pty Ltd is one of only 16 Google AdWords partners in Australia.

 ### Baseball

-Jeremy is a NCAS 4 Baseball Coach with [Indians Baseball Club](http://www.indians.org.au) and is part of the coaching staff for the [Brisbane South Baseball Association](http://bsba.baseball.com.au) Little League Charter All Star Teams.
+Jeremy is a NCAS 4 Baseball Coach with [Indians Baseball Club](http://www.indians.org.au) and is part of the coaching staff for the [Brisbane South Baseball Association](http://bsba.baseball.com.au) Little League Charter All Star Teams

 ### Contact